sf-wdi-24/modules/week-01-controlling-the-dom/day-01/module-02/readme.md

 * TCP/IP Basics

-## Living in the Command Line
+## Living on the Command Line

-Web programmers have to live on the command line.
-It gives us fast, reliable, and automatable control over computers.
-Web servers usually don't have graphical interfaces, so we need to interact with them through command line and programmatic interfaces.
-Once you become comfortable using the command line, staying on the keyboard will also help you keep an uninterrupted flow of work going without the disruption of shifting to the mouse.
+Working as a developer requires a firm understanding of the command line.
+It will allow you to control many aspects of your computer as well as servers.

+## Be Careful!

 ![Careful with scripts](http://www.commitstrip.com/wp-content/uploads/2014/05/Strip-Roulette-russe-650-finalenglish.jpg)